gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 someone purchased his clay lamp at auction for three thousand drachmas.

-This is reported as a joke — the lamp of the philosopher who had taught that possessions are worthless, now worth an enormous sum because of its association with him.
+This is reported as a joke: the lamp of the philosopher who had taught that possessions are worthless, now worth an enormous sum because of its association with him.
+(Three thousand drachmas for the lamp of the man who taught you not to want it.
+Of course we did!
+Ahahah!)

 The lamp didn't teach anyone anything.
 Epictetus taught people things.

-But the lamp — ordinary, clay, functional — is the right symbol.
+But the lamp, ordinary, clay, functional, is the right symbol.

 He lit it.
 He read by it.
 He lectured by it.